KcTec90/tiny11builder/README.md

 1. Download this repository as zip and unzip it where you want.
 1b.
 MAKE A FOLDER IN C:\ CALLED "tiny11" or else this may not work!
+1c.
+Make sure to have your iso called windows11.iso in the C:\ drive!
 2. Open a Powershell as administrator, go to the extraction path, and run the following commands:
 ```
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass